The selection of grand and petit jurors will be as follows:

 (A) members in active service in the Armed Forces of the United States;

-(B) members of the fire or police departments of any state, district, territory, possession, or subdivision thereof; and
+(B) members of the fire or police departments of any State, the District of Columbia, or such territory or, possession,

-(C) public officers in the executive, legislative, or judicial branches of the government of the United States, or any state, district, territory or possession or subdivision thereof, who are actively engaged in the performance of official duties.
+(C) public officers in the executive, legislative, or judicial branches of the Government of the United States, or of any State, the District of Columbia, or such territory or possession, who are actively engaged in the performance of official duties.

 (j) Individual Excuse from Jury Service.
 In addition to the members of groups and classes subject to excuse from jury service on request, as provided in subsection (i) of this rule, any person summoned for jury service may be excused by the court, or the clerk under the supervision of the court upon a showing of undue hardship or extreme inconvenience, or both, pursuant to 28 U.S.C. §1866(c).
 The names of deferred persons are to be reinserted into the qualified jury wheel.
 Whenever a person is excused for reason of undue hardship or extreme inconvenience, the clerk must note the reason for the excuse in the space provided on the jury qualification form or in the juror records in the database from a divisional master jury wheel.